mozilla/fxa/packages/fxa-auth-server/docs/clients.md

 While other applications within your infrastructure would ideally be pre-approved at the user point of view, external consumers shouldn't be.
 This is why when we develop a service leveraging another site, the user gets a confirmation window.

-If you want to pre-approve your own web applications and prevent users in your accounts userbase to have a confirmation window, set the `whitelisted` flag to `true`.
+If you want to pre-approve your own web applications and prevent users in your accounts userbase to have a confirmation window, set the `trusted` flag to `true`.

 ## Installing a new consumer